Brampton Assembly: Chrysler - Stellantis

 In 2012, employees at the Chrysler factories in Windsor and Brampton, Ontario ratified the CAW's labor agreement by an overwhelming majority, without any information from the automaker about plans for new products or investment at either plant.
-As of December 2012, the Brampton Assembly Plant is the single largest employer in Canada's 11th largest city.
+As of December 2012, the Brampton Assembly Plant was the single largest employer in Canada's 11th largest city.

 On 19 August 2014, the first Challenger SRT Hellcat (VIN #700001) rolled off the assembly line.
-It sold at the Barrett-Jackson auction in Las Vegas auction for $825,000 that benefitted Opportunity Village, a non-profit charity for those with intellectual disabilities in the Las Vegas area.
+It sold at the Barrett-Jackson auction in Las Vegas auction for $825,000 to benefit Opportunity Village, a non-profit charity for those with intellectual disabilities in the Las Vegas area.
 Rick Hendrick, owner of Hendrick Motorsports, bought the 707-hp "pony car" for his collection.

 The plant earned "bronze status" in 2015 for its work in implementing "World Class Manufacturing" (WCM), a "methodology that focuses on eliminating waste, increasing productivity, and improving quality and safety in a systematic and organized way."

-Fiat Chrysler Automobiles announced in May 2019 plans for investments in new and existing assembly plants in Michigan "after intense political pressure in the U.S. to increase domestic manufacturing."
+Fiat Chrysler Automobiles announced in May 2019 (during the Trump's first presidency) plans for investments in new and existing assembly plants in Michigan "after intense political pressure in the U.S. to increase domestic manufacturing."

 This strategy could be an opportunity for Canadian parts suppliers, but also mean cuts in production at FCA's facilities in Ontario that include Brampton Assembly.

 Although there is still demand for the models produced by Brampton Assembly, "the market has gone really soft for cars, especially for sedans" and future FCA products may not use the platform currently made for the Chrysler 300, Dodge Charger, and Dodge Challenger.

 As of 2021, the facility may see a new generation of the LX platform or be converted to making batteries for the automaker given its proximity to other Stellantis facilities.
 Because the property is in a rapidly expanding suburb of Toronto, the increasing traffic congestion impeeds shipments while the outright sale of the land would make it excellent for housing development.

-In 2022, Stellantis announced an $2.8 billion (3.6 billion Canadian dollars) investment, thus preserving the futures of its Canadian operations in Windsor and Brampton assembly plants.
+In 2022, Stellantis announced a $2.8 billion (3.6 billion Canadian dollars) investment, thus preserving the futures of its Canadian operations in Windsor and Brampton assembly plants.

 This includes Brampton Assembly Plant making a transition to new "flexible architecture" for the company's electrification plans.
-Further changes were released that production of its new STLA Large platform cars will be in Windsor with Chrysler 300, Dodge Charger, and Dodge Challenger assembly ending at Brampton in 2024."
-The Brampton plant will then undego retooling and modernizing to be "flexible, multi-energy vehicle assembly facilities" to "produce the electric vehicles of the future."
+Further changes were released that production of its new STLA Large platform cars will be in Windsor with Chrysler 300, Dodge Challenger and Dodge Charger assembly ending at Brampton in 2024."
+The Brampton plant will then undergo retooling and modernizing to be "flexible, multi-energy vehicle assembly facilities" to "produce the electric vehicles of the future."